apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

       databaseStrategy: #Databases sharding strategy, use default databases sharding strategy if absent. sharding strategy below can choose only one.
         standard: #Standard sharding scenario for single sharding column
           shardingColumn: #Name of sharding column
             preciseAlgorithmClassName: #Precise algorithm class name used for `=` and `IN`.
-No argument constructor required
+This class need to implements PreciseShardingAlgorithm, and require a no argument constructor
             rangeAlgorithmClassName: #Range algorithm class name used for `BETWEEN`.
-No argument constructor required
+This class need to implements RangeShardingAlgorithm, and require a no argument constructor
           complex: #Complex sharding scenario for multiple sharding columns
             shardingColumns: #Names of sharding columns.
 Multiple columns separated with comma
             algorithmClassName: #Complex sharding algorithm class name.
-No argument constructor required
+This class need to implements ComplexKeysShardingAlgorithm, and require a no argument constructor
           inline: #Inline expression sharding scenario for single sharding column
             shardingColumn: #Name of sharding column
             algorithmInlineExpression: #Inline expression for sharding algorithm
           hint: #Hint sharding strategy
             algorithmClassName: #Hint sharding algorithm class name.
-No argument constructor required
+This class need to implements HintShardingAlgorithm, and require a no argument constructor
            none: #Do not sharding
       tableStrategy: #Tables sharding strategy, Same as databases sharding strategy